 Bonny also developed an early fascination with quantum theory, as her step-father worked in the Department of Applied Mathematics and Theoretical Physics at Cambridge University.
 She was fortunate to meet, and be inspired by, Stephen Hawking at an early age, and was introduced to Fractal Geometry and Quantum Physics by colleagues of her step-father.

-Over the years Bonny has integrated study of evidence-based diet, lifestyle and plant medicine with the work of leading scientists in a range of fields including physics, biophysics, psychoneuroimmunology and mind-body research, to establish an approach to healing and teaching that embraces the relationship between our physical, and our mental and emotional health.
+Over the years Bonny has integrated study of evidence-based diet, lifestyle and plant medicine with the work of leading scientists in a range of fields including physics, biophysics, psychoneuroimmunology and mind-body research, to establish an approach to healing and teaching that embraces the relationship between our physical, mental and emotional health.
 Bonny's approach is grounded in practical healing processes that incorporate the healing potential of plant food, essential oils, flower essences and medicinal herbs into mind-body healing modalities.

 Bonny is the creator of the Healing Diets Diploma Course and the Quantum Botanicals Diploma and Advanced Diploma courses.
 Her writing and research into plant medicine and comparative constitutional types in traditional medicine, has taken her to the US, Nepal, India, Thailand, Cambodia and Vietnam.
 She also updated and developed the Naturopathy, Herbal Medicine and Iridology online courses, and illustrated the new edition of 'Iridology - A Complete Guide' by Farida Sharan.
 Past projects also include content editing of Herbs of Grace and Creative Menopause by Farida Sharan.